Also, suggests name for senior center, opposes gas pipeline

 The resolution cited the Town Board’s “principal responsibility to protect the health and safety of its residents, businesses and institutions”; noted that even after the nuclear operations cease, 5.4 million pounds of spent nuclear fuel will remain on the site and that a gas pipeline rupture could ignite it; and warned that a nuclear disaster could “render Philipstown uninhabitable for generations.”

 “It’s a little crazy,” Shea said.
 “Taxpayers pay for a report they aren’t able to get.
 You’ve got to wonder why they’re so reluctant to release it.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.